guillaumedsde/alpine-qbittorrent-openvpn/README.md

 This image makes use of the [VPN providers'](https://haugene.github.io/docker-transmission-openvpn/supported-providers/) OpenVPN configurations from the latest version of [haugene/docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn/) cheers to that project 🍺!
 It is possible I might have messed something up, so if one provider is not working for you, make sure to [leave an issue](https://github.com/guillaumedsde/alpine-qbittorrent-openvpn/issues/new/choose) on this repository's Github page.
-Selecting a preloaded configuration works the same way as the haugene container (see below for an example).
+Selecting an OpenVPN configuration works the same way as [Haugene's image](https://github.com/haugene/docker-transmission-openvpn/), hence, you can refer to his [list of OpenVPN configurations](https://github.com/haugene/docker-transmission-openvpn/tree/master/openvpn) to find yours.

-### OpenVPN_CONFIG Examples

-> refer to: https://github.com/haugene/docker-transmission-openvpn/tree/master/openvpn to find your configuration

-#### PureVPN

-OPENVPN_CONFIG=de2-ovp-tcp

-#### SurfShark
-OPENVPN_CONFIG=de-fra_tcp

 ### Custom OpenVPN config

 If your provider is not in the supported list or if is currently not working, you can mount your `.ovpn` file at `/config/openvpn/config.ovpn` optionally set your `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` leaving the `OPENVPN_PROVIDER` empty and the container will load your configuration upon start.

-## 🔍 qBittorrent Web UI login
+## 👤 qBittorrent Web UI login

-The default username is admin and the default password is: adminadmin
+The default username is `admin` and the default password is: `adminadmin`

 ## 🔍 qBittorrent torrent search